 In this article

 Why is the bounce rate no longer available?
+Or is it?

-Until now, the bounce rate was used to measure user engagement on your website.
+In Universal Analytics, the bounce rate was used to measure user engagement on your website.
 The bounce rate measures the percentage of visitors to a website who leave the page without having clicked another button on the page.
 This metric can help users of the old version of Google Universal Analytics to get an impression of the engagement of visitors to their site.
 However, looking at the bounce rate alone often leads to misleading conclusions and a false representation of actual user engagement.

 The bounce rate has a number of significant drawbacks, which have led to Google no longer providing this function in the new version of its analytics tool.

 What are the disadvantages of using the bounce rate as a KPI?

 The accuracy and meaningfulness of the bounce rate is often very questionable.
 As described, it measures the number of website visitors who leave the page without clicking (further).
 In online stores, for example, this can be an indication of whether visitors were able to find the product they were looking for on the website.
 If a user visits an online store and does not click on any of the products offered, this is an indication that the user has not been attracted to any of the products.
 But with many website contents, the bounce rate can also be misleading.